RabbiHasanR/database-replication-postgresql/streaming-sync/README.md

   - Copies in the custom `postgresql.conf` and `pg_hba.conf` to configure replication-specific settings and access control.
   - Copies and sets the `init-primary.sh` script as the entrypoint or startup command, ensuring initialization is automated when the container starts.
 - **How it works:**
-  When you build the image, it includes all custom configs and the init script, so when the container is launched, it is ready for replication—with no manual setup required.
+  When you build the image, it includes all custom configs and the init script, so when the container is launched, it is ready for synchronous replication—with no manual setup required.

 ### `postgresql.conf`
 - **Purpose:**
-  Main PostgreSQL configuration file, tailored for replication.
+  Main PostgreSQL configuration file, tailored for synchronous replication.
 - **Why it's written this way:**
   - Sets `wal_level = replica` to enable WAL sending for physical replication.
   - Configures `max_wal_senders` and `wal_keep_size` for concurrent replication streams and WAL retention.
   - Uses `listen_addresses = '*'` so the container can accept connections from other hosts (the replica).
-  - Sets `synchronous_commit = off` for asynchronous operation (no waiting for replica acknowledgment).
+  - Sets `synchronous_commit = on` to enforce synchronous replication.
+  - Sets `synchronous_standby_names` to specify which replicas must acknowledge before commit.
 - **How it works:**
-  The primary PostgreSQL server starts with these settings, making it ready to accept replication connections and stream WAL changes to the replica.
+  The primary PostgreSQL server starts with these settings, making it ready to accept replication connections and will only confirm transactions when the configured standby acknowledges receipt.

 ### `pg_hba.conf`
 - **Purpose:**